Physician Burnout Prevention Program

 The report provides valuable organizational and work unit-level data available to leadership, as well as individualized reports for physicians.
-The report measures 5 key areas of burnout: work environment, provider burnout, turnover, personal wellness, risk management and safety.
+The survey measures an individual’s personal assessment of their level of burnout and their attitudes and perceptions about the workplace and organizational leadership.
 The report includes:

 - Easy-to-understand graphs and charts in PDF format